Lorie Holtgrave, MPA (she/her)

 Combining her passion for healing justice, and creativity, Lynette draws on the power of storytelling to ignite change.
 Her writing and expertise have appeared in several publications, including Spirituality & Health Magazine, Wellness Universe, South Jersey Biz Magazine, and Stay Focused Magazine.
 She is also the author of Success To Die For: Breaking Down Assumptions About Anxiety, Depression, & Suicide and Their Impact on Business Women.

-As a Sister for Christian Community (SFCC), Lynette’s ministry involves writing and holding sacred and communal healing spaces that integrate expressive arts, play, and theopoetic medicine.
-She enjoys working with artists, creatives, healers, and other changemakers from all walks of life but prioritizes soul care for QTBIPOC spiritual changemakers.
+As a Sister for Christian Community (SFCC), Lynette’s ministry involves writing and holding communal healing spaces that integrate expressive arts, play, and contemplative practices.
+She has worked with artists, creatives, healers, and other changemakers from all walks of life but prioritizes soul care for spiritual changemakers in the margins of margins.
 She loves sci-fi, anime, good food with good company, and the performance arts, especially live jazz.

 TRAINING AND EVENTS COORDINATOR